stac-utils/pystac-client/docs/usage.rst

 `STAC API - Collections: Collection Paging <https://github.com/radiantearth/stac-api-spec/blob/main/ogcapi-features/README.md#collection-pagination>`__ section.

-Alternatively, the Collections can be returned within a list, where each list is one page of results retrieved from search:
+Alternatively, the Collections can be returned as a list, where each list is one page of results retrieved from search:

 .. code-block:: python